-3 Our report on giving circles in Asia will be published in May 2014 and available at http://bschool.nus.edu/ResearchPublications/ResearchCentres/ACSEPHome/ResearchandPublications.aspx by Etienne Eichenberger s a philanthropy advisor and leader representing EVPA supporters group of private Swiss foundations, we had two ambitions of the EVPA Conference, Geneva 2013.
+&lt;sup>1 Rob John, Pauline Tan & Ken Ito, Innovation in Asian Philanthropy, Entrepreneurial Social Finance in Asia Working Paper No. 2, Asia Centre for Social Entrepreneurship & Philanthropy, NUS Business School, Singapore.
+Available online at http://bschool.nus.edu/ResearchPublications/ResearchCentres/ ACSEPHome/ResearchandPublications.aspx s a philanthropy advisor and leader representing EVPA supporters group of private Swiss foundations, we had two ambitions of the EVPA Conference, Geneva 2013.
 First, we wanted to expose the Swiss philanthropic scene to the wide spectrum encompassed by venture philanthropy: by bringing the major players to Geneva, we hoped to enthuse Swiss organisations and the media about venture philanthropy and its power to drive social change.
 We also wanted to have at least 100 local players attending the conference and at the final count we attracted just under 150.
 So, we achieved our first aim.
 Our second ambition was to provide an opportunity for the key Swiss players in this field to demonstrate what they do and have done.
 The conference provided an excellent opportunity for us to present a glimpse of what is happening in Switzerland.